skillrepos/cursor/labs.md

 <br><br>

-6. Review the response from Chat.
+5. Review the response from Chat.
 It should provide recommended project structure, middleware suggestions, and best practices.

-**📝 Key Learning:** Use Chat when you need to understand the big picture or plan your approach.

 <br><br>

-**Part 2: Single-File Editing with Edit Mode**

-7. Open `server.js` in Cursor.
+6. Now, let's look at some single file editing via inline Chat.
+Open `server.js` in Cursor.
 You should see the basic Express server with a TODO comment.

 <br><br>

-8. Place cursor after `app.use(express.json());` and press `Cmd+K` (or `Ctrl+K`).
-Type this specific instruction:
+7. Place cursor after `app.use(express.json());` and press `Cmd+K` (or `Ctrl+K`).
+Type or copy/paste this specific instruction:

 ```
 Add all 5 CRUD routes for tasks with: